Radk6/MC-Optimization-Guide/mods-n-stuff/Java-things.md

 | GraalVM Java 21 | Best raw performance, shortest loading times |
 | Adoptium Java 21 | Generational ZGC support, greatly reduces stutters |
 | Adoptium Java 8 | Best mod compatibility |

+# JVM Argumenst

+From my experience, JVM arguments don't do much (if anything).
+The only JVM args I'd recommend are these:

+``
+-XX:+UseZGC -XX:+ZGenerational
+``

+They're for **Java 21 or newer** and they enable Generational ZGC.
+The only exception is GraalVM, which doesn't support it yet.